gmberton/image-matching-models/README.md

 > [!Note]
-> This repo is not optimized for speed, but for usability.
+> This repo is optimized usability, but necessarily for speed.
 The idea is to use this repo to find the matcher that best suits your needs, and then use the original code to get the best out of it.

 ### Acknowledgements